-Lower Ground Floor, Building B, Evia Lifestyle Center Vista City, Daang Hari, Almanza II Las Piñas City, Philippines Telephone Number: (632) 3226-3552
+Lower Ground Floor, Building B, Evia Lifestyle Center Vista City, Daang Hari, Almanza II Las Piñas City, Philippines Telephone Number: (632) 3226-3552 www.vistaland.com.ph

-Vista Land & Lifescapes, Inc. ("Vista Land", "VLL", the "Company", or the "Issuer"), a corporation duly organized and existing under Philippine law, prepared a Prospectus dated [September 29], 2023 (the "Prospectus") relating to the shelf registration and sale in the Philippines of fixed rate bonds (the "Shelf Bonds") in the aggregate principal amount of up to ₱35,000,000,000.00.
-The shelf registration of the Shelf Bonds is expected to be rendered effective by the Securities and Exchange Commission (the "SEC") on [●], 2023.
+Vista Land & Lifescapes, Inc. ("Vista Land", "VLL", the "Company", or the "Issuer"), a corporation duly organized and existing under Philippine law, prepared a Prospectus dated November 16, 2023 (the "Prospectus") relating to the shelf registration and sale in the Philippines of fixed rate bonds (the "Shelf Bonds") in the aggregate principal amount of ₱35,000,000,000.000.
+The shelf registration of the Shelf Bonds is expected to be rendered effective by the Securities and Exchange Commission (the "SEC") on November 20, 2023.